Building Apptainer/Singularity containers locally

 /c/Users/Martin

 Notice that we are in your User's directory, on drive C:.
-It is preferable to organize files and directories in certain fashion, so, we want to put all our container files to some different directory, e.g.:
+It is preferable to organize files and directories in a certain fashion, so let's put all our container files into a different directory, e.g.:

 $ mkdir -p /c/work/containers/vm_singularity